Spirits2Go/Project-X/README.md

 writing the documentation

-role:  the bee "managing time"

 ### **Aurelius**

+role:  the wolve "keeping the pack together"

 user stories: